-2.5 Security
+2.6 Security

-You need a keystore in jks or pkcs12 format, that contains your user certificate and the certificate(s) of the certificate authorities that you trust.
-The trusted certificates can also reside in a separate file in jks format.
-Here is a full configuration example.
+UCC supports many keystore/truststore options.
+You need a [?] that contains your user certificate and private key, and you need to setup the certificate(s) of the certificate authorities that you trust.
+The trusted certificates can reside in a Java keystore file in jks format, or in a directory in .pem format.
+Please refer to ucc help-auth for full information.

+Here is a configuration example.

 '''

-keystore=<your keystore>
+credential.path=<your keystore>

-password=<your password>
+credential.password=<your password>

-storetype=<jks or pkcs12>

-#optional: configure separate truststore (must be JKS)

-truststore=<your truststore>
+truststore.type=keystore

+truststore.keystorePath=<your keystore>

-truststorePassword=<your password>
+truststore.keystorePassword=<your password>

+client.serverHostnameChecking=NONE

 '''

-2.6 Logging
+2.7 Logging

 UCC writes some messages to the console, more if you choose the verbose mode (-v option).
-If you need real logging (e.g. when using the batch mode), you can edit the <UCC_HOME>/conf/logging.properties file, which configures the Log4J logging infrastructure used in UNICORE.
+If you need real logging (e.g. when using the batch mode), you can edit the <UCC\HOME>/conf/logging.properties file, which configures the Log4J logging infrastructure used in UNICORE.

-2.7 Installing UCC extensions
+2.8 Installing UCC extensions